juane619/Steganography/README.md

 For use:

-  First execute "./ocultar".
+  First, to hide message: "./ocultar".

-  Then, to reveal message "./revelar".
+  Then, to reveal message: "./revelar".

 The project is very improved.